setlog/panik/README.md

 ```

 ## Remarks
-* `err != nil` will continue to exist.
-You will also still want to perform type-assertions to get more information about an error's nature where appropriate.
-I.e. you cannot stop using your head here.
+* Use `panik.ToError()` at API boundaries.
+APIs which panic are not idiomatic Go.
+* You will still need to consider when to wrap an error and when to merely format its message using `%v`; the types of wrapped errors are part of your API.
+You can use `panik.IfError()` and `panik.IfErrorf()` for the highest level of control.